Mathematical Foundations of Machine Learning & AI

 Reinforcement Learning

-Reinforcement learning (RL) is a fundamental learning method at the intersection of artificial intelligence and machine learning.
+Reinforcement learning (RL) is a fundamental and specific learning method.
 In the standard supervised, unsupervised, self-supervised frameworks, the learner receives the data and learns a model from them.

 In the RL framework, the learner is more active as he/she is an agent, or decision maker, interacting in an unsupervised manner with its environment through a sequence of actions.
 In response to the action just taken, the agent receives two types of information through a standard feedback mechanism: